BrendanVadacoraBell/mac-setup/README.md

 ### 2024-02-16
 - Add fish dotfile step to load existing configuration into a new installation of fish.
 - Add kitty dotfile step to load existing configuration into a new installation of kitty.
+- Fix fish default shell path to prevent kitty from not fully loading fish on startup.